23 July 2025

 Enhancing Your Application

-Work experience can significantly enhance a grad school application by demonstrating practical skills and industry knowledge.
-It shows that the applicant has real-world experience, which can be especially valuable for professional programs like MBA or law.
+Work experience can boost a grad school application by providing a practical skill set and career knowledge.
+It shows that the applicant has tangible experience.
+This is particularly significant in the case of professional programs (e.g. MBA or law).

 Aspect | Weighted GPA | Unweighted GPA |